daved01/ragcore/README.md

 The `chunk_size` and `chunk_overlap` are two parameters which determine how the document is processed before it is added into the database.
 These two parameters are very important as they determine the performance of your application.
 Chunk size is the length of the chunks into which the document is split.
 For example, a chunk size of 87 would add this whole sentence if it were the first one.
 (TODO: verify).
 But it is likely that the information you are interested in is spread over multiple sentences.
 Consequently, you want to also consider what comes before and after.
 This is exactly what `chunk_overlap` does.
 It determines how many characters of the previous document is repeated in the next one.
 For more information about this topic see for example: TODO: Add source.

 In general, a larger chunk size allows for more context at the expense of processing time.
 A larger overlap

+# How it works

+The following image shows the components.

+TODO: Add image
+[!image]

 # Development